Fiserv/exchange/docs/getting-started/reporting.md

 In the scenario that an ACH reject occurs, the `/settlement/rejects` will report a rejected settlement for the MID.
 The settlement reference can be used to trade a rejected settlement to its inital settlement response from `/account/settlement-info` in order to see the instructions that were sent.
-The reject endpoint will pull details for the rejected settlement, including a reason code, and the deposit that was rejected for the merchant.
-The Fee amount taken for the PayFac is removed from the response for a merchant rejected settlement.
+The reject endpoint will pull details for the rejected settlement, including a reason code, and the deposit that was rejected for the sub-merchant.

 ## Transaction details